 For instance, an LCD screen with buttons controls stitch selection and stitch length and width.
 Once you’ve selected the stitch, a letter with a presser foot picture appears on the screen.
 This reminds the user which presser foot will work best with the selected stitch.

-If you make a lot of beginner mistakes and have difficulty troubleshooting (this was definitely me many years ago!), the screen also displays error messages that will give more detailed information on how to fix your machine when problems arise.
+If you make many beginner mistakes and have difficulty troubleshooting (this was me many years ago!), the screen also displays error messages that will give more detailed information on fixing your machine when problems arise.

 Any other fun features?